 Each student is expected to be in his/her assigned location throughout the school day.
 If a student is late in arriving at school, s/he is to report to the school office before proceeding to his/her first assigned location.
-The teacher shall record a tardy for any student who is late up to 10 minutes.
-Students who are 10 or more minutes late will be considered absent for that instructional period.
+The teacher shall record a tardy for any student who is late up to 30 minutes.

-When a student reaches 4 unexcused tardies in a class period per semester, a disciplinary notice will be generated from the office and a detention will be assigned.
-All subsequent unexcused tardies for the remainder of the semester, for that course, will result in an additional detention.
-All first hour tardies will be considered unexcused unless a doctor's slip is provided or extenuating circumstances as determined by the principal.
+When a student reaches 4 unexcused tardies per semester, a disciplinary notice will be generated from the office and a detention will be assigned.
+All subsequent unexcused tardies for the remainder of the semester will result in an additional detention.
 Excessive tardiness may result in the student being considered truant.